engaging sacred stories

 Maturing in effective proclamation and preaching.

 I have been fortunate to have many opportunities over many years to preach at a diverse spectrum of churches, theologically and in size.
 In recent years this has guided me in developing a distinct style and methodology for my preaching.
 I use an outline of my key points and elaborate from there.
 I have found this to be a way to be open to the Holy Spirit's guidance in sharing what the congregation needs to hear.
-I also find it a powerful way to make a connection with all in the space by being able to make and maintain eye contact so that the message seems intended for them.
+I also find it a powerful way to make a connection with all in the space by being able to make and maintain eye contact so that the message is personal and engaging.

 In nearly 40 years of ordained ministry my Dad has never missed a Sunday due to illness.
 However, the summer between my high school graduation and my Freshmen year of college, there was a knock on my bedroom door at 6:30am and my Dad needed my help.
 He handed me his sermon and I went out to our church and led both worship services.
 When members of my home church thanked me for stepping in many also shared that they saw me as called to be a pastor.